Forecast Model Accuracy (URMA benchmark)

 This dashboard benchmarks NOAA forecast models against the URMA analysis for North America.

-Models compared side by side: NBM, GFS, HRRR, and RRFS.
+Models compared side by side: NBM, GFS, HRRR,

 What you are seeing